greghorne/CoordinateInfo-API/README.md

 Notes:

-    - There are additonal columns in the dataset but I have cut them off after the first two interations of a location.
+    - There are additonal columns in the dataset but I have cut them off after the first three interations of a location.

     - Creating this app has been a weird trip